 The Cybersecurity Act’s CII protection framework applies to any CII located wholly or partly in Singapore.
-Further, a computer or computer system located wholly or partly in Singapore may be designated as a CII.
+In addition, as mentioned above, a computer or computer system located wholly or partly in Singapore may be designated as a CII.
 As such, foreign businesses that are owners of such CII must comply with the relevant requirements of the Cybersecurity Act, as set out in the section above on ‘Relevant obligations for companies to protect IT systems and data from cyber threats’.

-The PDPA applies to all organisations that are not a public agency or acting on behalf of a public agency, whether or not formed or recognised under the laws of Singapore; or resident or having an office or a place of business in Singapore.
-As such, the PDPA (including the protection obligation) may be applicable to foreign businesses that carry out activities involving personal data in Singapore.
+The data protection provisions under the PDPA apply to all organisations that are not public agencies or acting on behalf of public agencies, whether or not formed or recognised under the laws of Singapore or resident or having an office or a place of business in Singapore.
+As such, the data protection provisions under the PDPA (including the protection obligation) may be applicable to foreign businesses that carry out activities involving personal data in Singapore.